 Accelerated Geometry/Algebra II Trigonometry

 This course is designed to accelerate advanced students to enable them to take calculus and higher level math (after calculus) in their junior and/or senior years.
 The material is covered at an honors level, and is accelerated so that two courses are taught in one year.
 The course is excellent preparation for the analysis and synthesis required in advanced math courses.
 The course covers geometry from a deductive perspective.
-Topics include proofs, lines, triangles, polygons, vectors, circles, and 3D geometry.
-The algebra 2 portion of the course covers functions, graphing, polynomials, transcendental functions, rational expressions and equations, radical expressions and equations, trigonometry, complex numbers, and sequences and series.
-In addition, some topics in probability and statistics will be included as time allows.
+Topics transformations, similarity, congruency, triangle trigonometry, circles, and probability.
+The algebra 2 portion of the course covers functions, graphing, polynomials, rational expressions and equations, radical expressions and equations, trigonometry, complex numbers, series, and some statistics.
 Students successfully completing this accelerated course may directly enroll in precalculus the following year.

-Prerequisites: Algebra 1 with an B or better, teacher recommendation highly encouraged, and a strong desire to learn mathematics.
+Prerequisites: Algebra 1 with an A or better, teacher recommendation highly encouraged, and a strong desire to learn mathematics.

 A math elective, Algebra 2 is a college-prep class.
 Algebra 1 concepts are reviewed and are taken to a more sophisticated level.
-The new topics include the applications of linear, quadratic, exponential, and logarithmic equations, systems of equations, determinants, Cramer's Rule, exponential and logarithmic functions, and introductions to conic sections, probability, and statistics.
+The topics include the applications of linear, quadratic, exponential, and logarithmic equations, systems of equations, rational expressions, and statistics.

 Prerequisite: Completion of Algebra 1 and Geometry with C- or better

 A math elective, Algebra II/Trigonometry is a college-prep class.
 Algebra I concepts are reviewed and taken to a more sophisticated level.
-New topics include the applications of linear, quadratic, exponential and logarithmic equations, determinants, systems of equations, exponential and logarithmic functions, conic sections, sequences, statistics, and probability.
-The course also includes trigonometry including sine, cosine, and tangent functions and the Laws of Sine and Cosine.
+New topics include the applications of linear, quadratic, exponential and logarithmic equations, systems of equations, exponential and logarithmic functions, series, and statistics.
+The course also includes trigonometry including sine, cosine, and tangent functions.
 Special emphasis is placed on mathematical modeling, graphical representations, and investigations.

 Prerequisite: Completion of Algebra I and Geometry with a C or better.